Thoughtworks (NASDAQ:TWKS) Issues Q2 2022 Earnings Guidance

-A number of research firms have commented on TWKS.
-Piper Sandler decreased their target price on shares of Thoughtworks from $35.00 to $28.00 and set an overweight rating on the stock in a research report on Wednesday, March 2nd.
-Robert W. Baird reduced their price target on shares of Thoughtworks from $30.00 to $25.00 in a research report on Thursday, April 14th.
-Royal Bank of Canada reduced their price target on shares of Thoughtworks from $31.00 to $25.00 in a research report on Tuesday.
-Credit Suisse Group reduced their price target on shares of Thoughtworks from $31.00 to $25.00 and set a neutral rating on the stock in a research report on Wednesday, March 2nd.
-Finally, Citigroup reduced their price target on shares of Thoughtworks from $30.00 to $24.00 in a research report on Tuesday.
-Four investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
-Based on data from MarketBeat, Thoughtworks presently has an average rating of Buy and a consensus price target of $28.33.
+Several brokerages have recently weighed in on TWKS.
+Zacks Investment Research downgraded Thoughtworks from a buy rating to a hold rating in a research report on Thursday, March 10th.
+Citigroup reduced their price objective on Thoughtworks from $30.00 to $24.00 in a research note on Tuesday, May 10th.
+Credit Suisse Group reduced their price objective on Thoughtworks from $31.00 to $25.00 and set a neutral rating on the stock in a research note on Wednesday, March 2nd.
+Piper Sandler reduced their price objective on Thoughtworks from $35.00 to $28.00 and set an overweight rating on the stock in a research note on Wednesday, March 2nd.
+Finally, Royal Bank of Canada cut their target price on Thoughtworks from $31.00 to $25.00 in a research note on Tuesday, May 10th.
+Four analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
+According to MarketBeat, the stock currently has an average rating of Buy and an average price target of $28.33.

 Thoughtworks Company Profile (Get Rating)